okaadyx/test-assignment/README.md

 npx react-native start
 ```

-This will start the Metro bundler.
-Keep this terminal window open.
+Keep this terminal open.

-#### Step 2: Run on Android

-Open a **new terminal window** and run:
+2) In a new terminal, run:

 ```sh
 npx react-native run-android
 ```

-This will:
-- Build the Android app
-- Launch the Android Emulator (if configured) or install on a connected device
+This will build the Android app, launch the emulator (if configured) or install on a connected device, and connect to Metro automatically.
-- Connect to the Metro bundler automatically

-**Note:** Make sure you have an Android emulator running or a device connected via USB with USB debugging enabled.
+**Note:** Ensure an emulator is running or a USB device with debugging enabled is connected.

-#### Step 3: Run on iOS (macOS only)
+#### Run on iOS (macOS only)

-Open a **new terminal window** and run:
+1) Start Metro (bundler) as above, then in a new terminal run:

 ```sh
 npx react-native run-ios
 ```

-This will:
-- Build the iOS app
-- Launch the iOS Simulator
-- Connect to the Metro bundler automatically

-**Note:** For the first run, this may take several minutes as Xcode builds the app.
+This will build the iOS app, launch the iOS Simulator, and connect to Metro automatically.
+The first run may take several minutes as Xcode builds the app.

 ### Development Tips